thomasgaozx/thomasgaozx.github.io/content/software/networking.md

 - name
 - interface type
 - a list of physical ethernet ports associated with the interface.
   - A single port is most common.
-Multiple ports are included
   - Multiple ports are included only for ethernet AE, they are logically on a single data port.
 - a list of provider networks reachable through the physical interface